reach-sh/reach-lang/docs/dev/src/workshop/trust-fund/index.md

 This means that we'll have to have our participants purposefully "miss" their deadlines so we can see that the timeouts and deadlines work correctly.
 We'll implement it by abstracting away the test into a function of two parameters: booleans that decide whether the Receiver and Funder (respectively) should miss their deadline.
 We'll implement this miss by using the standard library function `{!js} stdlib.wait` which takes a time delta encoded as a number.
-This function is like `{!reach} wait`, except it is local only to a single participant and has no bearing on the rules of the application.
+This function is like `{!rsh} wait`, except it is local only to a single participant and has no bearing on the rules of the application.
 It's just a convenience mechanism for allowing time to pass on the consensus network.

 We highly recommend that you try to implement a test setup like this yourself; when you're done, scroll down to see our solution.